 You're prioritising your health while challenging your mind and body.
 Be proud of what you've achieved.

 Being able to put your mind into your body also means you're learning to listen to your body and how it feels.
 Learn when you can push yourself, or when you should take it easy and rest.

 Weight lifting puts you in the present moment conferring similar benefits to meditation – there's no room for mental chatter (worrying about the past or future).
 Operating from this flow state is the most beneficial practice of all.

 Whatever your age and ability, you can benefit from strength training.

 Discover your inner warrior!
-Contact us for an obligation free consultation.
-Strength training is also part of our Foundations Program.
+Contact me now for an obligation free consultation.
+Strength training is also part of my Holistic Personal Training.